 - hybrid funds, a mixture of stocks and bonds in the same fund

-Closed-end funds are mutual funds that have a constant number of shares that are sold on public exchanges, and often sell at a discount.
+Closed-end funds are mutual funds with a constant number of shares that are sold on public exchanges, and often sell at a discount.
 Most closed-end funds are usually smaller than open-end mutual funds and usually have higher expenses.
 Because of their discount, CEFs have higher yields than their underlying securities, which are often bonds.

 Exchange-traded funds are much like closed-end funds, in that ETF shares represent a portfolios of securities that are traded on a stock exchange.
 However, ETFs use arbitrage to maintain the net asset value of the fund with the underlying securities.
 Hence, ETFs rarely sell at a substantial premium or discount to their net asset values.
 ETFs are also highly tax efficient because ETFs are not forced to sell securities to redeem their shares to withdrawing investors.
 They also charge very low fees, since most of them are based on an index.